tsegaw-alt/hubstaff/README.md

 Please use these technologies for the challenge.
 Where we don't specify any tool (ex: fetching external resources) feel free to use what you're most comfortable with.

 ## Submission
-Please clone the repository and submit a Pull Request with your proposed solution.
-Make sure to request review of the following github users:
+Please clone the repository and create a private repository on your own account.
+Then, create a new branch and submit a Pull Request with your proposed solution.
+Make sure to add and request review on the PR of the following github users:
 - @miguelcdpmarques
 - @stafie
 - @jbrowning